remnrem/luna-doc/docs/ref/spindles-so.md

 _Detects slow oscillations via a simple, heuristic approach_

-The `SO` command uses an heuristic approach to detect slow oscillations (SO) in the sleep EEG, combined with filter-Hilbert estimation of SO phase.
+The `SO` command uses a heuristic approach to detect slow oscillations (SO) in the sleep EEG, combined with filter-Hilbert estimation of SO phase.
 This command can also be invoked through the `so` parameter of [`SPINDLES`](#spindleso-coupling) command, in which case additional metrics